Contact: rohullah.yakobi@hscentre.org

 Read all of Luke’s work.

-Oliver Hegglin is a Junior Fellow and a geopolitical threat analyst in the private sector and has a master’s degree in international affairs from the Graduate Institute of International and Development Studies in Geneva and a dual bachelor’s degree in international studies and anthropology from Washington College.
-Between and during degrees he completed internships with diplomatic representations and the United Nations, and worked for a developmental NGO.
-Oliver is a Specialist Officer with Swiss Armed Forces International Command where he supports the training for peace support operations and has served abroad in Mali and Kosovo.
-He is a board member of the NGO Imholz Foundation.
-His research interests include peacekeeping, the Arctic and Swiss and global security issues.
+Oliver Hegglin Oliver holds a master’s degree in international affairs from the Geneva Graduate Institute and a dual bachelor’s degree in international studies and anthropology from Washington College.
+Prior to and during his studies, he completed internships with diplomatic representations and the United Nations, and worked for an international NGO.
+He speaks English, (Swiss)-German, Spanish, and intermediate French.
+His research interests include peacekeeping, the Arctic, and Swiss and global security issues.

 Read all of Oliver’s work.